Prescription Drug Benefits - Human Resources at Ohio State

 Note: First-time visitors must register using their member ID number or Social Security Number.
 When you download the Express Scripts mobile app, you can use the same username and password as your online account.
 After registration, you can log into the mobile app.

-In addition to accessing your prescription card, here are other ways to use the app:
+In addition to accessing your virtual prescription card, here are other ways to use the app:

 - Connect with pharmacists 24/7.